 Changes in low temperature extremes - warm nights

-These extreme temperature indices help to characterise events marked by unusually high minimum temperatures and periods of prolonged, depressed temperatures.
-Together with "cold nights", these indices track features of how daily minimum temperatures have changed.
+These extreme temperature indices help to characterise events marked by unusually high minimum temperatures and periods of prolonged above-average minimum temperatures.
+Together with "cold nights", these indices track how daily minimum temperatures have changed.
 Data shown are global averages from observation-based data sets.

 Find out more about changes in low temperature extremes - warm nights